-Western Interconnection Wildfire Assessment This is a high-level summary of the wildfire risk to the bulk power system.
+Western Interconnection Wildfire Assessment

+This is a high-level summary of the wildfire risk to the bulk power system.
 The information is for general purposes only and should not be relied on as accurate, because fires are dynamic, and circumstances may change quickly.

-Active Wildfires (U.S. and Canada) In the Western U.S., the National Interagency Fire Center (NIFC) reports 75 large (>1,000 acres) wildfires burning in eight states.
-Alberta has zero and BC has 25 wildfires listed as out of control.
+Active Wildfires (U.S. and Canada)

+In the Western U.S., the National Interagency Fire Center (NIFC) reports 95 large (>1,000 acres) wildfires burning in eight states.
+Alberta has zero and BC has 37 wildfires listed as out of control.
 Overall, the interconnection had an increase of 19 wildfires in the past week.

-Active fires in the Western Interconnection-September 18, 2024
+Active fires in the Western Interconnection-September 11, 2024

-Western Interconnection Transmission Lines at Risk (U.S.) An at-risk transmission line is any line within three miles of an active wildfire, a new incident discovered in the past 24 hours, or a hotspot detected by NOAA satellite.
-September 18, 2024-Lines at Risk The interconnection had a modest decrease in lines at risk the past week, with continued hot and dry weather in the West.
+Western Interconnection Transmission Lines at Risk (U.S.)

+An at-risk transmission line is any line within three miles of an active wildfire, a new incident discovered in the past 24 hours, or a hotspot detected by NOAA satellite.

+September 11, 2024-Lines at Risk

+The interconnection had a modest increase in lines at risk the past week due to hot and dry weather in the West contributing to an increase in the number of wildfires.

-Events of Note Wildfires of Note (Canada) British Columbia is reporting zero fires of note and 25 fires out of control.
+Events of Note

+Wildfires of Note (Canada)

+British Columbia is reporting zero fires of note and 37 fires out of control.
 Most are in the northeast region of the province and not threatening transmission.

 Alberta has zero wildfires listed as out of control.
-The fire situation has improved with cooler and more seasonal weather resulting in 39% of all fires now under control.
+The fire situation has improved with cooler and more seasonal weather resulting in 60% of all fires now under control.